neetikapakki/LSRE-neetikaroypakki/Seminars/seminarnotes.md

 LARGE SCALE REQUIREMENT ENGINEERING

 Any large organisation needs an efficient RE process where the number of new requirements increases whiles the management resources cannot be increased accordingly.
 The RE process is often described as cyclic with each cycle consisting of elicitation, analysis and validation activities [1] [2].
 Large scale requirement engineering (LSRE) is defined based on the size of the requirements set that is considered in the market driven requirements.
 Generally in large scale requirement engineering the order of magnitude exceeds 1000 requirements.
 Managing a complete set of interdependencies in LSRE is practically unfeasible, but feasible among small bundles of requirements [3].

+There are many challenges that are identified in LSRE.
+Few of the challenges are listed below:
+1. Complex dependencies between requirements
+2. Cost estimation
+3. Requirements prioritization
+4. Finding right balance between selecting commercial requirements and internal quality requirements.
+5. Uncertain environments
+6. Resource allocation
+7. Handling of multiple customer or the stackholders

 References:

 [1]	S. Aaramaa, T. Kinnunen, J. Lehto, and N. Taušan, “Managing Constant Flow of Requirements : Screening Challenges in Very Large-Scale,” pp. 123–137.